znkbnk/React-2-ToDo-App/README.md

  to store an array of todo objects.
 Step 5: Define a function addTodo() that will add a new todo to the array.
-  1. It takes the text value as a parameter
+  1. It takes the text value as a parameter.
-  2. It creates a new object with id, text, and
+  2. It creates a new object with id, text, and completed properties.
-  3.  completed properties
-  4. It updates the todos array by copying the existing array and appending the new todo object Step 6: Define a handleSubmit() function that will run when the form is submitted.
+  4. It updates the todos array by copying the existing array and appending the new todo object.
+Step 6: Define a handleSubmit() function that will run when the form is submitted.
-  1. Call e.preventDefault() to prevent default submit
+  1. Call e.preventDefault() to prevent default submit.
-  2. Call the addTodo() function to add the new todo
+  2. Call the addTodo() function to add the new todo.
-  3. Reset the text state to clear the input field Step 7: Pass the handleSubmit() function to the onSubmit handler of the form.
+  3. Reset the text state to clear the input field.
+Step 7: Pass the handleSubmit() function to the onSubmit handler of the form.
-Step 8: Define a deleteTodo() function that filters the todos array to remove the todo with the matching id.
+Step 8: Define a deleteTodo() function that filters. the todos array to remove the todo with the matching id.
 Step 9: Define a toggleComplete() function that maps through the todos array and flips the completed property if the id matches.
 Step 10: Render the input form, allowing us to type a todo title.
-  1. Set value to the text state
+  1. Set value to the text state.
-  2. Call setText on change to update state
+  2. Call setText on change to update state.
 Step 11: Render the TodoList component, passing the todos state, and the handler functions as props.